 Indeed, the outsole resembles a panther’s paw and there are holograms on the bottom and ankle that represent a cat’s glinting eye.

-In the black and red Bred colourway, in particular, the XIII is one of the most popular Jordans ever.
-There are also low top Jordans available in this model.
+In the black and red Bred colorway, in particular, the XIII is one of the most popular Jordans ever.
+There are also low-top Jordans available in this model.

 Air Jordan XVI: Released in 2001